Darboux-type center conditions for families of planar polynomial vector fields: Main theorems for homogeneous differential systems

+Note that this theorem provides a finite number of explicit (linear) constraints on the underlying parameters $(f,g)$ \emph{sufficient} to create a center for a homogeneous system \eqref{eq:homogeneous_system}.
+Also note, however, that the Lyapunov constants can vanish independently of the coefficients of $V_{n+1}$.
+There are center conditions that are not captured by $V_{n+1} = 0$.

-\begin{proof}[Proof of Theorem \ref{theo1}:]
+\begin{proof}[Proof of Theorem \ref{thm:homogeneous_bautin}:]

-We begin by proving the result on the Bautin ideal.
 First, we point out that the reason we have to add $L_{(n-1)/2}$ to the ideal in the odd case is directly related to the discussion following Corollary~\ref{cor:vn_explicit_in_Lj}.
 The linear system that arises from \eqref{eq:mid_degree} allows for a non-zero $L_{(n-1)/2}$ whilst all coefficients of $V_{n+1}$ vanish.

 Moving on, by Proposition \ref{prop:lyapunov_gaps}, the first non-vanishing homogeneous term of the Lyapunov function after $V_2$ is $V_{n+1}$, having $n+2$ coefficients.
 Rather than using \eqref{eq:mid_degree} to solve directly for $V_{n+1}$, we keep its coefficients as variables in the expressions for higher order terms $V_{2+m(n-1)}$ (for all $m \geq 2$) and Lyapunov constants $L_{m(n-1)/2}$ (when $m(n-1)$ is even).
 Using equation \eqref{eq:general_case} we will see that all solutions can be expressed as linear functions of the coefficients of $V_{n+1}$.
 To prove this fact, we will use induction over $m$ applied to equation \eqref{eq:general_case}.
+From here on we fix the degree $n$, and use the notation $v_k = (v_{k,0},\dots,v_{0,k})^T$ to denote the vector of coefficients of the homogeneous term $V_k$ defined in \eqref{eq:homogeneous_lyapunov_term}.